redfin/react-server/packages/react-server/docs/why-react-server.md

 another problem: our entire page, from header to footer, needs to be generated before we can send even the first byte to the browser.
-This means that the browser is waiting for all of our backend calls to finish and for `ReactDOM.renderToString` to return on the server before it even sees a body tag.
+This means that the browser is waiting for all of our backend calls to finish and for `ReactDOMServer.renderToString` to return on the server before it even sees a body tag.
 We can easily lose hundreds of milliseconds or more during which the browser could be parsing and even displaying above-the-fold content.